 - A good therapist sees about 25–35 clients a week and carries a caseload of twice that.

-- We also have progress notes to write and meetings to attend throughout the day.
+- We also have progress notes to write and meetings to attend.

 - There’s only so much RAM in our brains to keep track of everybody.

 We don’t often have the time to stop and think about clients who aren’t in our office.
-It’s nothing personal, and it’s not that we don’t care.
+It’s nothing personal.
+It’s not that we don’t care.

 Most therapists set aside time each day to reread progress notes, staff cases with supervisors, return phone calls, and write emails.
 During those moments, they’ll think about you.